-Reach Out to a Student about AP
+Reach Out to a Student About AP

-All In is the College Board’s effort to unify and amplify the efforts of educators working to eliminate the barriers that these students face and to ensure that 100% of African American, Latino, and Native American students with AP potential enroll in at least one AP class in which they have potential
+All In is the College Board’s effort to unify and amplify the efforts of educators working to eliminate the barriers that African American, Latino, and Native American students face and to ensure that 100% of these students with AP potential enroll in at least one AP class in which they show potential.

-Despite years of hard work from dedicated and committed education professionals in every part of this country, far too many students of color who have the potential to succeed in AP classes are not enrolled in those classes.
+Despite years of hard work from dedicated and committed education professionals in every part of this country, far too many students of color who have the ability to succeed in AP classes are not enrolled in those classes.
 As educators, we can’t condone such wasted potential, and as a country, we cannot afford it.

 Together we can—and must—do something to move the needle now and eliminate barriers for students with potential.

 |2018 Cohort of students with AP potential and whether they took a matched AP Exam|